Poufy/YDers/README.md

 - [ ] Put the secret and the mongo url in a seperate folder

-- [ ] Perform the form POST request from the backend so you can also send the info about the logged in user along with it and do the warnings with flash
+- [x] Perform the form POST request from the front-end and send the info about the logged in user along with it

 - [ ] Prevent duplicate signups with the same email